x0techdad/cloud-platform-starter-kit/README.md

-# Cloud Platform DevUX Starter Kit ☁️
+# ☁️ Cloud Platform Starter Kit ☁️

 > **Note:** this documentation is a work-in-progress - if you see something that's not quite right or missing, we'd really appreciate a PR!

-Cloud Platform DevUX Starter Kit is a project where cloud platform dev tools and open source cloud platform solutions are maintained, and community cloud platform engineering guidance / best practices are compiled.
-If our tools and content are useful to you or your team, please share, or better yet, participate in [contributing](#development-and-contributing) to the improvement of this project!
+The Cloud Platform Starter Kit is a project where I complie and maintain open source cloud platform engineering tools, solutions, guidance and best practices.
+If our tools or content are useful to you or your team, please share, or better yet, participate in [contributing](#contributing) to the improvement of this project!

----

 ## Available tools

-* [setup-winDevEnv.ps1](/scripts/README.md) - installs and configures commonly used cloud platform engineering/dev tools and OS settings on a local Windows system.
+* [setup-winSbx.ps1](/scripts/README.md) - setup local PowerShell or Cloud sandbox on Windows OS.

 ## Engineering guidance and best practices